 The designs along with high quality materials brings the furniture to a level of highly modern handcrafted furniture pieces, and for every one of them leaving the workshop we take pride in being able to deliver it in the highest standard.

-The following years from 2004 and forward my main interest was innovation in the implementation of renewable energy technologies in the building sector such as the passive house concept, solar cells, small wind turbines, electric vehicles and hydrogen technologies.
+The following years from 2004 and forward Peter's main interest was innovation in the implementation of renewable energy technologies in the building sector such as the passive house concept, solar cells, small wind turbines, electric vehicles and hydrogen technologies.
 This resulted, among other projects, in the H2PIA concept, world’s first hydrogen city, which was conceptualized in collaboration with a number of companies and public institutions in Denmark.
-I was in charge of planning the energy technological and architectural scenarios.
+Peter was in charge of planning the energy technological and architectural scenarios.

-In this field I could return to freedom, free mind and action in the manner I liked it.
-And somehow, this approach together with my aesthetic style is reflected in the range of furniture represented today.
+With the many years of experience in designing in association with craftmanship, it began to make more and more sense for Peter to focus on furniture.
+In this field he could return to freedom, free mind and action in the manner he liked it.
+And somehow, this approach together with his aesthetic style is reflected in the range of furniture represented today.
 The pieces of furniture are like independent works, each expressing their own distinctive identity.
 Some furniture pieces appear complex and sophisticated in their design expression, while other pieces appear with a clear simplicity.
 Ranging from abstract sculptural pieces to more stylish functional pieces.

-Qvist Side Chair Qvist Dining Chair Tyren Bench Gung
+The endless design and construction possibilities are really what drives Peter.
+He has a continual interest in and search for new furniture shape and structures.
+An almost natural and unconscious approach to design innovation.
 Once a workable idea or sketch is achieved, the big fine-tuning work begins e.i. dimensioning and assembly details etc., and after several prototypes of persevering work the final furniture design is achieved.
-Some of the furniture pieces I have had underway for several years, while other pieces have been designed and made ready for manufacturing within a few months.
+Some of the furniture pieces Peter has had underway for several years, while other pieces have been designed and made ready for manufacturing within a few months.